The project is developed and maintained by community contributors. Volunteers form a core part of F-Droid. You can help too:

 The client application is available in many languages.
 Should yours not be among those, or be in need of updates or improvement, please create an account and use the translation system to make your changes.

-There are four git repositories hosted at GitLab – one for the Android client application, one for the server tools for running a repository and building/installing applications locally, and one for the associated metadata files for applications in the main F-Droid repository.
-The last repo is handling website and documentation.
 The easiest way to contribute to development is to make clones of these projects and submit merge requests.
 If you are making large changes, it would be good to discuss them on IRC or in the forum first, to ensure they fit with the direction of the project, and do not clash with or duplicate work already in development.

 For working with the server and data projects, it’s a good idea to read the manual.